Dellenback was the representative for Oregon’s 4th congressional district and was a Republican. He served from 1967 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dellenback is shown as a purple triangle. (analysis methodology)
+Dellenback is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Dellenback sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (21%) Government Operations and Politics (17%) Education (17%) Law (14%) International Affairs (10%) Crime and Law Enforcement (7%) Transportation and Public Works (7%) Armed Forces and National Security (7%)

 Some of Dellenback’s most recently sponsored bills include...

 - H.R.
 17580 (93rd): A bill to recognize the 50 years of extraordinary and selfless public ...